DerGoogler/MMRL/README.md

 ## How to create custom repo?

-Please use [Googlers-Magisk-Repo/Magisk-Module-Repo-Builder](https://github.com/Googlers-Magisk-Repo/Magisk-Module-Repo-Builder) to build you an own repository.

-~At first need you to fork [Magisk-Modules-Alt-Repo/json](https://github.com/Magisk-Modules-Alt-Repo/json) or create yourself one~
+Use [this](https://dergoogler.com/repo-generator/) service to create a custom repository.

 ## What MMRL Supports (Roadmap)

 - [x] Custom repo loading
-- [ ] Translation
+- [x] Translation
 - [x] Dark mode

 #### Android only